urql-graphql/urql/docs/graphcache/errors.md

 `@populate` directive to fields it first checks whether the type is valid and exists on the schema.

-If the field does not have sufficient type information because it doesn't exist on the schema or does not match expectations then this warning is logged.
+If the field does not have enough type information because it doesn't exist on the schema or does not match expectations then this warning is logged.

 Check whether your schema is up-to-date or whether you're using an invalid